HReynaud/EchoDiffusion/README.md

     python diffusion/evaluate/compute_metrics.py --model path/to/model

-### 4.1.
-Compute MAE, RMSE, $R^2$, SSIM and LPIPS
 This will compute: MAE, RMSE, $R^2$, SSIM and LPIPS, and display the results in the terminal.
-To compute FID and FVD, we use the [StyleGAN-V](https://github.com/HReynaud/stylegan-v) repo ([original repo here](https://github.com/universome/stylegan-v)).

 ### 4.2.
 Compute FID and FVD

+To compute FID and FVD, we use the [StyleGAN-V](https://github.com/HReynaud/stylegan-v) repo ([original repo here](https://github.com/universome/stylegan-v)).
 To get the FID and FVD scores:
-1. Clone the [StyleGAN-V](https://github.com/HReynaud/stylegan-v) repository, and install the requirements (should be compatible with the requirements of this repo).
+1. Clone the [StyleGAN-V](https://github.com/HReynaud/stylegan-v) repository, and install the requirements (compatible with the requirements of this repo).
 2. We provide a script to prepare the videos generated with `generate_score_file_chunk.py`.
 That script expects the following file tree:

 ```